interglobalvision/text-adventure/story.md

 ##[9] Front space - Northwest

 You are in the northwest corner of the front space.
 You feel like you are moving although you are not.
 In the corner is a video PROJECTION by Brice Bischoff.
-On the wall is a TRIPTYCH by Dennis Oppenheim To the SOUTHEAST there is a square table with laptops.
+On the wall is a TRIPTYCH by Dennis Oppenheim.
+To the SOUTHEAST there is a square table with laptops.
+To the SOUTH are two works by David Hockney.
+To the EAST is a photograph and a video.

 `> PROJECTION`

+*go to [9a]*

+`> TRIPTYCH`

 *go to [9a]*